jmfly/iodocs/README.md

     In the Example #3 below, there is also "privatePath" which is used for endpoints behind protected resources.

-6. "auth" key value is the auth method.
-Valid values can be:
+6. "auth" object is the authentication method(s).
+Valid methods can be:

          "key" - simple API key in the URI
          "oauth1" - OAuth 1.0/1.0a
-         "" - no authentication
+         `null` - no authentication

-7. "keyParam" key value is the name of the query parameter that is added to an API request when the "auth" key value from (5) is set to "key"

 8. "signature" is a JSON object that contains the details about the API call signing requirements.
 The signature routine coded